PlayStation®Network: About Ratings and Parental Controls

 PAN-EUROPEAN GAMES INFORMATION (PEGI) AGE RATING SYSTEM

-PEGI is an age rating system for video and computer games which is used throughout the European Union, with the exception of Germany which has its own age rating system.
+PEGI is an age rating system for video games which is used throughout the European Union, with the exception of Germany which has its own age rating system.

 The PEGI age ratings are set out below: